 Why The Holy Spirit Leaves A Backslider?

-The simple answer to that question is sin and since the Holy Spirit is holy, He can’t dwell in the presence of sin and iniquity.
+The simple answer to that question is sin and since the Holy Spirit is holy, He can’t dwell in the presence of evil and iniquity.

 But even if the Holy Ghost does leave the backslider, He won’t stop trying to convict the backslider to return and be restored unto the Lord if they have lost their salvation.